 Establishing a flexible framework

-It is essential to prioritise ESG.
-A confluence of factors are accelerating the importance of ESG and these have material impacts for organisations operating in Australia.
-The gradual introduction of new laws and standards are creating a strong impetus for organisations to start changing their behaviour now: changes in the EU for example are likely to shift the focus on ESG regulation globally and this is amplifying commercial pressures, while in Australia standards around disclosure issues are expected to become law, such as the climate vulnerability assessment being rolled out by APRA.
+A confluence of factors is accelerating the importance of ESG and each of these has material impacts for organisations operating in Australia.
+The gradual introduction of new laws and standards is creating a strong impetus for organisations to start changing their behaviour now: changes in the EU for example are likely to shift the focus on ESG regulation globally and this is amplifying commercial pressures, while in Australia standards around disclosure issues are expected to become law, such as the climate vulnerability assessment being rolled out by APRA.
 The issue of generational equity is coming to the fore and being picked up by courts more often.
 For all of these reasons, it is essential to prioritise ESG.

 However, it is often unclear what an organisation 'should' do to meet, or ideally exceed, its stakeholders expectations.
 As a consequence, organisations are increasingly looking to international frameworks to guide them.
 What must a corporation do to meet stakeholder expectations and to empower its people to act with integrity and ask not 'can we?' but ‘should we?’ before making decisions?
 How can organisations embed a best practice risk and compliance framework that is flexible enough to evolve in line with shifting ESG standards and stakeholder expectations globally?